tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 *a) Fill in the attributes for the Farmer and Greenhouse Section entities.
 Identifiers should be labelled appropriately.*

 Farmers
-- FarmerID
+- FarmerID - Simple
-- Name
+- Name - Simple
-- Length of Contract
+- Length of Contract -
 - Certifications

 Greenhouse Section
 - SectionID
+- NumRows
--
+- HarvestMonth

 *b) Are there any multi-valued attributes?
 How are these denoted?*